Postal Auction No. 97 closed on 26th May 2022

 8. BIDS BY TELEPHONE OR FAX.
 You are welcome to bid by telephone

-you phone, leave a message including your bids and other necessary
+or fax.
+If we are unavailable when you call, leave a message including your bids and other necessary

 details.
-The Telecom answering service will take your message
+The answering service will take your message

 that all necessary information is included.
 If you intend